bpherrick/mightiest-velociraptor-4895a/content/pages/posts/mountain-view-dream-center.md

   robots: []
   extra: []
 layout: post
-subtitle: '"Truly I tell you, whatever'
+subtitle: '"Truly I tell you, whatever you did for one of the least of these'
 ---
 ## Lorem ipsum